 I remember when I got my first card – you know, we always remember our firsts.
 She was so young and full of sunshine and hope; excited to see the world, excited to experience the menace of Nigerian immigration officers and the condescension of immigration officers abroad.

 Sadly, she never got to experience any of these things.
 Barely two weeks after I had her, the Government had not only declared that she was invalid but had also declared that the vaccines could no longer be given in private hospitals.
-I had to get another one.
+So, I had to get another card.

 That short fan fiction brings us back to the reason for this post.
 It’s 2019 and Nigerian travellers are required to get a new (e)yellow card.
 But before I get into details of the process of obtaining one, I’ll like to elaborate more on this card and its importance.